Training Your Kitten to Use the Litter Box

 - Reward them whenever you notice they are using it.
 Praise them and give them a treat or a toy.

-- Don't punish or scold your cat for accidents.
+- Don't punish or scold for accidents.
 Doing so will only lead to stress and anxiety, which may exacerbate the problem and make training more difficult.
 Cats do not associate punishment with the incident in question, so it doesn't help train them not to do it in the future.

 Cleaning and Maintenance